Top 5 Inbound Marketing Tips to Improve HubSpot ROI

 5. Optimize Search

 Dozens of components go into outranking competitors.
-If we focus this point on quality and helpfulness of content, start by looking at all the blog posts that rank on page one of Google search and start looking for commonalities, thus finding weaknesses in content gaps you can fill to add value.
+In the contest of B2B SEO strategies, if we focus this point on quality and helpfulness of content, start by looking at all the blog posts that rank on page one of Google search and start looking for commonalities, thus finding weaknesses in content gaps you can fill to add value.

 Don’t forget the basics like including your keywords in all the right places, including the header, page text, URL, meta description, image file names, and alt tags.
 More tactics are included in the following video by Brian Dean from Backlinko that you can quickly implement into your own SEO campaign today.